-Through the generosity of benefactors, The School of Literature, Drama and Creative Writing is able to offer the following writing fellowships.
+Through the generosity of its benefactors, The School of Literature, Drama and Creative Writing is able to offer the following writing fellowships:

 The Charles Pick Fellowship has been offered since 2002 and is dedicated to the memory of the distinguished publisher and literary agent, Charles Pick, whose career began in 1933 and continued until shortly before his death in January 2000.
-In 2013-14 there will be one Charles Pick Fellowship: the Charles Pick Fellowship for South Asian writers.
-The Fellow will be resident at the University of East Anglia for six months and supports the work of an unpublished writer of fiction or creative non-fiction.
+The fellowship, which is worth £10,000, lasts for six months and supports the work of an unpublished writer of fiction or creative non-fiction.

 The Royal Literary Fund Fellowship

 The Royal Literary Fund (RLF) is a charity, founded in 1790, to support writers and aid the advancement of public education.
 Since 2000 the RLF has placed fellows at the University of East Anglia to provide individual tutorials designed to aid students of any discipline in their writing skills.
 Applications are welcomed from published writers in any genre.

 The Etisalat Fellowship was inaugurated in 2014 and is a unique and generous annual award of £10,000 to enable a fiction writer from Africa to spend four months at UEA.
 It is awarded to the recipient of the Etisalat Prize for Literature, a first novel award established by Etisalat to celebrate new African fiction, encourage upcoming African writers, and support the African publishing industry.